Sophia of Prussia: Birth in a difficult context

 Princess Sophie was born in the Neues Palais in Potsdam, Prussia, on 14 June 1870 as the daughter of Frederick William, Crown Prince of Prussia, and Victoria, Princess Royal of the United Kingdom.
-The Crown Prince was the son of King William I of Prussia, and the Princess Royal was the eldest child of Queen Victoria and Prince Albert.
-Frederick William and Victoria were already the parents of a large family and as the penultimate child, Sophie was eleven years younger than her eldest brother, the future William II of Germany.
+The Crown Prince was the son of King Wilhelm I of Prussia, and the Princess Royal was the eldest child of Queen Victoria and Prince Albert.
+Frederick William and Victoria were already the parents of a large family and as the penultimate child, Sophie was eleven years younger than her eldest brother, the future Wilhelm II of Germany.
 Sophie's parents were a close couple, both on sentimental and political levels.
 Being staunch liberals, they lived away from the Berlin court and suffered the intrigues of a very conservative German chancellor, Otto von Bismarck, and members of the House of Hohenzollern.

-A week after Sophie's birth, a case relating to succession to the throne of Spain (Note: On 21 June 1870 Madrid offered the Spanish throne to Leopold, Prince of Hohenzollern, a distant cousin of William I of Prussia.
+A week after Sophie's birth, a case relating to succession to the throne of Spain (Note: On 21 June 1870 Madrid offered the Spanish throne to Leopold, Prince of Hohenzollern, a distant cousin of Wilhelm I of Prussia.
 The Second French Empire immediately declared its opposition to the project and Prince Leopold eventually declined the offer.
 Bismarck, however, took this opportunity to force France to declare war on Prussia.
 Aware of the Prussian military superiority, the Chancellor was indeed convinced that they could defeat the French and in this way finished the Unification of Germany.) damaged the Franco-Prussian relations.
 The tone between Paris and Berlin worsened even further after Bismarck published the humiliating Ems Telegram on 13 July 1870.
 Six days later, the French government under Emperor Napoleon III declared war on Prussia and the states of the German Confederation offered support to Prussia, which then appeared as the victim of French imperialism.
 It was in this difficult context that Sophie was christened the following month, though all the men present were in uniform, as France had declared war on Prussia.
 Sophie's mother described the event to Queen Victoria: "The Christening went off well, but was sad and serious; anxious faces and tearful eyes, and a gloom and foreshadowing of all the misery in store spread a cloud over the ceremony, which should have been one of gladness and thanksgiving".

 However, the conflict lasted only a few months and even led to a brilliant German victory, leading to the proclamation of Sophie's grandfather William I as the first German emperor on 18 January 1871.